Completing a bid/tender for a ‘must win’ tender may prove to be more difficult than you anticipated.

 Whether you’re aiming to submit a bid/tender response in relation to a public or private sector opportunity, it is vitally important to review your responses to all aspects of your bid prior to submitting it to the buyer.

-The ‘review’ should not be completed by someone who has been involved in the bid – it can be someone internal or external to your organisation but should not be someone who has wrote any of the responses as you need someone to take a look at the bid to make sure it makes sense.
+The ‘review’ should not be completed by someone who has been involved in the bid – it can be someone internal or external to your organisation but should not be someone who has written any of the responses, someone who can take a look at the bid to make sure it makes sense.

-This is exactly how it will work for the Buyer as there will be someone who is assigned to review and mark your bid, someone that may not have ever heard of your organisation so it needs to make sense by anyone and it needs to be clearly shown you have answered the questions being asked!
+This is exactly how it will work for the Buyer ,who will have someone who is assigned to review and mark your bid, someone that may not have ever heard of your organisation, so it needs to be easy to follow and clearly show that you have answered the questions being asked!